Resolution Except for the Normal-Crossing Locus and Galois actions: Introduction

 Hironaka's theorem (1964) shows that every algebraic variety over a field of characteristic zero admits a resolution of singularities, and that the exceptional divisor can be arranged to have simple normal crossings (snc).
 Subsequent functorial algorithms refined this statement by producing simplified canonical resolutions compatible with smooth morphisms.

-However, classical desingularization procedures do not distinguish between genuinely singular points and those that already possess normal crossings structure.
-From both geometric and birational perspectives this distinction is essential: normal crossings singularities behave, in many respects, as terminal objects of desingularization theory.
-They arise naturally as boundary strata in moduli problems (e.g.\ stable curves, KSBA compactifications), in Hodge theory (semistable reduction and degenerations), and in birational geometry (log pairs $(X,D)$ in the Minimal Model Program).
-Blowing them up further often obscures intrinsic structure rather than simplifying it.
+However, classical desingularization procedures do not distinguish between genuinely singular points and those that already possess a normal crossings structure.
+Preserving this structure is geometrically and birationally essential: normal crossings (nc) singularities naturally behave as terminal objects of desingularization theory.
+They arise as boundary strata in moduli problems (e.g., stable curves, KSBA compactifications), in Hodge theory (semistable reduction and degenerations), and in birational geometry (log pairs $(X,D)$ in the Minimal Model Program).
+Blowing them up further obscures their intrinsic geometry rather than simplifying it.

-The guiding principle of this work is that the normal crossings locus should be fixed by a canonical desingularization procedure.
-We therefore seek a resolution algorithm that removes all singularities outside the normal crossings locus while leaving that locus untouched.
-This leads to a notion of \emph{resolution up to normal crossings}.
-Resolution except for SNC singularities was established in \cite{BM12,BLM12,BDMP14,BBL22}, where the desingularization invariant is refined so as to avoid blowing up snc points and to isolate minimal residual singularities.
-In that setting the splitting of components is already visible Zariski-locally.
+The guiding principle of this work is that the normal crossings locus should remain strictly fixed by a canonical desingularization procedure.
+We therefore seek a resolution algorithm that removes all singularities outside the normal crossings locus while leaving that locus untouched, leading to a notion of \emph{resolution up to normal crossings}.

-The problem treated here is fundamentally different.
-For nc singularities the splitting of branches may occur only after an \'etale or Galois extension.
-Thus the nc condition is intrinsically non-local.
-This forces the introduction of stack-theoretic methods and more flexible birational transformations, such as weighted blow-ups.
-More generally, resolution except for \emph{locally toric} singularities was obtained in~\cite{W22t} using logarithmic and combinatorial methods, but the \'etale-locally toric case requires new structural tools.
+The immense topological obstacles to this goal were prominently highlighted in the foundational work of Koll\'ar~\cite{Kollar}.
+Recognizing that blowing up normal crossings obscures intrinsic structure, he posed Problem~9 in~\cite{Kol08}, asking for the description of the smallest class of singularities that must necessarily be admitted if one requires the birational morphism to be an exact isomorphism over the pre-existing nc locus.

+A first version of embedded resolution of divisors except for simple normal crossings (snc) appeared in the work of Szab\'o~\cite{Sza94}.
+More general and canonical resolutions except for SNC singularities were later established across a series of papers (cf.\ \cite{BM12,BLM12,BDMP14,BBL22}), where the desingularization invariant is refined to avoid blowing up snc points and to isolate minimal residual singularities.
+In that setting, the splitting of components is already visible Zariski-locally.
+More generally, resolution except for \emph{locally toric} singularities was obtained in~\cite{W22t} using logarithmic and combinatorial methods.